adeelahmadk/ns3-box/README.md

 ### Distribution Download

 A bash script `get-ns` to download the latest (or any) verion of NS3 is placed on the `PATH` in the container.
 The user should run it to setup the NS3 distribution on the mounted volume.
 Finally, the distribution can be built using `waf` or `ns3` python script depending on the distro version.

+## Wish List

+- add neovim with a custom config to be used as a C++/Python IDE